About

 On April 26, 2024, HUD published their final energy standards determination in the Federal Register as required by the Energy Independence and Security Act of 2007 (EISA).
 EISA requires HUD and the USDA to set minimum energy standards for certain categories of housing financed or assisted by HUD and USDA.

-The NGBS Green Team will hold a webinar for Verifiers and Clients on Thursday, May 30th at 2 pm ET.
-Register here.
+The NGBS Green Team held a webinar for Verifiers and Clients on Thursday, May 30th.
+View the recording here.

 With this Notice, HUD and USDA adopt the 2021 IECC and ASHRAE 90.1-2019 as the minimum energy efficiency standards for EISA covered programs.
 The current energy baseline is the 2009 IECC.
 The Notice extends these minimum energy efficiency standards to programs not covered by EISA.
 The chart below is not comprehensive; it shows the programs used the most by our clients.